Get in Touch

 Module 8: Introduction to AI in Quality Assurance

-• Core AI and machine learning concepts for testers.
+• AI and machine learning concepts relevant to testers.

-• Taxonomy: AI used for testing versus testing AI systems.
+• Taxonomy: differentiating AI for testing vs. testing of AI systems.

-• The current AI testing landscape: opportunities and limitations.
+• Current AI testing landscape: opportunities and limitations.

 • Quality characteristics for AI-based systems.